Institute for Historical Review: Attacks by the JDL

+Ouster of Carto and later history

-In 1996, IHR won a $6,430,000 judgment in a lawsuit against Carto in which IHR alleged that Carto embezzled $7.5 million that had been left to Legion for the Survival of Freedom, the parent corporation of IHR, from the estate of Jean Edison Farrel.
+In the 1980s, the IHR's members, principally Marcellus and Weber, seeing the IHR as a serious group, became increasingly embarrassed by how outspoken Carto was in his antisemitism.
+They also began to dispute over Carto's usage of funds.
+They alleged that Carto fled with several millions of dollars that were supposed to have gone to the IHR.
+This resulted in a lawsuit. in 1993, they wrote a document, published in the Journal, rebuking him and calling him a liability that had contributed little to the IHR.
+They voted to oust him.
+In 1996, IHR won a $6,430,000 judgment in the lawsuit against Carto in which IHR alleged that Carto embezzled $7.5 million that had been left to Legion for the Survival of Freedom, the parent corporation of IHR, from the estate of Jean Edison Farrel.

 In 2001, Eric Owens, a former employee, alleged that Mark Weber and Greg Raven from the IHR's staff had been planning to sell their mailing lists to either the Anti-Defamation League or the Church of Scientology.

 Since 2009, Weber has pushed to broaden the institute's mandate.
 In January 2009, Weber released an essay titled, "How Relevant Is Holocaust Revisionism?"
 In it, he acknowledged the death of millions of Jews but did not wholly reject Holocaust denial.
 He noted that Holocaust denial had attracted little support over the years: "It's gotten some support in Iran, or places like that, but as far as I know, there is no history department supporting writing by these folks."
 Accordingly, he recommended that emphasis be placed instead on opposing "Jewish-Zionist power", which some commentators claim was a shift to a directly antisemitic position.